 “We’re going to go play the game.
-You remember that giant egg machine?
+Do you remember that giant egg machine?
 That’s what we are going to go and play in.”

 “I see.”
-Kiyro actually was interested in what the giant egg had to offer.
-Was it exactly like the Sense gear or was it even better?
+Kiyro was interested in what the giant egg had to offer.
+Was it exactly like the Sense gear, or was it even better?

-Both Kiyro and Daulton passed through large glass windows where hundreds of other Embryo Type II machines were placed.
-A good majority of them was filled with people already playing in the game of Growth.
+Kiyro and Daulton passed through large glass windows where hundreds of other Embryo Type II machines were placed.
+Most of them were filled with people already playing in the game of Growth.
 They stopped in front of the glass door as it automatically opened by itself.
-Sitting in a chair in front of a desk was Angela with her legs crossed over.
+Angela was sitting in a chair in front of a desk with her legs crossed over.
 She twirled around on her rotating chair and faced them.

-In the same room, there were ten Embryo Type II machines present in two rows of five.
-From a closer look at the Embryo Type II machine he noticed a couple of peculiarities about the machine.
-It look like an chicken egg with a fetus in the middle of it.
-A good portion of the Embryo was made of glass where one could see into it.
+Ten Embryo Type II machines were in the same room in two rows of five.
+From a closer look at the Embryo Type II machine, he noticed a couple of peculiarities about the Machine.
+First, it looks like a chicken egg with a fetus in the middle of it.
+A good portion of the Embryo was made of glass that one could see into it.

-The most interesting part of the Embryo Type II Machine was that it was able to get snippets of its pictures through the player’s eyes taken in their virtual adventures.
-It did not compare to his O.M ability of recording everything in real time.
-He noticed for some reason that the even the Embryo Type II could not record anything in the game of Growth.
-He assumed that something was blocking the outside recording to be able to take place.
+The most interesting part of the Embryo Type II Machine was that it got snippets of its pictures through the player’s eyes, taking in their virtual adventures.
+It did not compare to his O.M ability to record everything in real-time.
+He noticed, for some reason, that even the Embryo Type II could not record anything in the game of Growth.
+He assumed that something was blocking the outside recording from being able to take place.

-Five of the Embryo machines were mostly filled with people that he did not know, except for one.
+Five of the Embryo machines were mainly filled with people he did not know, except one.
 In one of the machines closest to the wall was Will.
-He had to double check to see if his eyes were not playing with him.
+He had to double-check to see if his eyes were not playing with him.
 It was Will floating in the Embryo Type II machine playing the game of Growth.

 “You are late by five minutes.
-Make it into a habit to coming here on time Mr. Lee and Mr. Koga.
-We have schedule that we need to follow.”
-Angela clicked her ball point pen a couple of times in irritation.
+Make it a habit of coming here on time, Mr. Lee and Mr. Koga.
+We have a schedule that we need to follow.”
+Angela clicked her ballpoint pen a couple of times in irritation.
 “Go get washed up in the next room.
-Your clothes is waiting for you there.
-Mr. Daulton show him the way.”
+Your clothes are waiting for you there.
+Mr. Daulton, show him the way.”

-Daulton motioned him towards the small hallway where it was split into two directions.
-One way was for the female and the other for a male.
-Daulton pushed the door opened for the door that lead to the male bathroom.
-When Kiyro stepped inside he was quite amazed on how nicely built the bathroom was built.
+Daulton motioned him towards the small hallway, where it was split into two directions.
+One way was for the female, and the other was for the male.
+Daulton pushed the door open for the door that lead to the male bathroom.
+When Kiyro stepped inside he was quite amazed at how nicely the bathroom was built.
 They were showers that were divided for personal use.
 Hanging on the walls across the shower were the black suits that Kiyro saw other players wearing inside the Embryo.

 “Is this all necessary?”

-“Apparently so.
+“So.
 I’m guessing that they don’t want stinky suits or their precious water being contaminated.
-In all honesty, you start to feel disgusting after you stay in the suit for a long periods of time.
+In all honesty, you start to feel disgusting after you stay in the suit for long periods.
 That’s why we take another quick shower and let them deal with sanitizing it for the next use.”

 “It’s that bad?”

 “Yea.
-The longest one ever stays inside was forty-eight hours nonstop.
-It become so unhygienic that they installed a filtration system so you could use the bathroom if something like that happens again.
-With that being said let’s get this over with.
+The longest one ever stayed inside was forty-eight hours nonstop.
+It became so unclean that they installed a filtration system so you could use the bathroom if something like that happened again.
+With that being said, let’s get this over with.
 You look as if disaster struck and been living out in the wild for days.”

 “That’s not too bad.
-Here I thought someone hasn’t changed out of his clothes and his underwear for a month.”
+Here I thought someone hadn’t changed out of his clothes and his underwear for a month.”

 “My bad.
 I didn’t mean to.
-I recommend taking a long shower, but the lady with a stick up her ass might actually come in here to drag you out if you take to long.”
+I recommend taking a long shower, but the lady with a stick up her ass might come in here to drag you out if you take too long.”

 “I’m not sure I would like that.”

 Kiyro went ahead and started to peel off his dirty clothes.
 Now that he thought about it, he had not changed from his rough tumble with the two people last night.
-Looking down his clothes were dirtied and even ripped in some places.
+Looking down, his clothes were dirtied and even ripped in some places.
 He placed them in the basket as he stepped into the shower.
-A hot jet stream of water hit his bare skin making him wince backwards.
+A hot jet stream of water hit his bare skin, making him wince backward.
 He wasn’t expecting hot water to be the first thing to hit his skin.
-Usually, he would experience a jet of cold water then slowly hot.
+Usually, he would experience a jet of cold water, then slowly hot.

-Kiyro took a quick shower, slipped into his new clothes, and went back out.
+Kiyro took a quick shower, slipped into his new clothes, and returned.
 Angela was busily maintaining three Embryo Machines for use.
-He wondered who the third person that was going to join.
+He wondered who the third person was going to join.

-“Well Mr. Koga, it seems you are ready to do a test trial of the Embryo Machine.
+“Well, Mr. Koga, it seems you are ready to do a test trial of the Embryo Machine.
 There are a couple of things that you need to know.
-The first rule is that either in game or in real life no one is allowed to tell where this academy is located nor anything about it.
+The first rule is that in-game or real life; no one is allowed to tell where this academy is located or anything about it.
 If you fail to follow this rule, you will die.”

-“The second rule is that every two week their is going to be an evaluation that you need to go and attend.
-You will have a supervisor that you need to go to and relate your information.
+“The second rule is that every two weeks, there is going to be an evaluation that you need to go and attend.
+You will have a supervisor you need to contact and relate your information.
 Finally, the day is divided into three categories.
-The first nine hours you will play in the game of Growth, the next three hours you will be taking classes.
-You can take your meals in-between and the rest of the hours includes sleeping and your own free time.
-This machine will be specifically your machine.
-No other people would be able to use it because it would be registered to you.
-Now go in and step into the Machine and we will start.”
+You will play the game of Growth for the first nine hours, and for the next three hours, you will be taking classes.
+You can take your meals in between, and the rest of the hours include sleeping and your own free time.
+This Machine will be specifically your Machine.
+No other people could use it because it would be registered to you.
+Now go in and step into the Machine, and we will start.”

 Reaching up towards the Machine, Kiyro pulled himself in.
 He felt odd being enclosed.
 The Sense Gear came down onto his head and clicked onto his suit.
-He felt an electrifying feeling throughout his whole body as if it became one with the machine.
+He felt an electrifying feeling throughout his whole body as if it had become one with the Machine.

 “You’ll have enough space to move around inside the Embryo unit.”

-The glasses of the Embryo machine slowly came down and cover his vision.
+The glasses of the Embryo machine slowly came down and covered his vision.

 “Your supervisor will be Angel.”
-Angela look over his shoulder behind her.
+Angela looks over his shoulder behind her.
 “Here he is.”

-The man was wearing the same suit as Kiyro with his hair slicked back and a silver cross dangling on his side stepped towards Angela.
-The glass closed and locked into place keeping Kiyro in and Angel on the other side.
+The man wearing the same suit as Kiyro, with his hair slicked back and a silver cross dangling on his side, stepped towards Angela.
+The glass closed and locked into place, keeping Kiyro and Angel on the other side.

 A killer playing the game?
 Kiyro couldn’t help but wonder why this man who had murdered so many people would go into the game world.
-What was his reason in the first place to even come here.
-Did Angel remembered who he was at the college.
+What was his reason in the first place to even come here?
+Did Angel remember who he was at the college?

 “Well, what do we have here?”
 Angel smiled as he looked directly at Kiyro.

 Kiyro felt a shiver run down his whole back as he froze.
-Luke warm water splashed all around him as it slowly had begun to fill up.
-He could see Angel and Angela talking among themselves over something he had difficulty in hearing because of the rush of water streaming in from all sides.
+Luke’s warm water splashed around him as it slowly began filling up.
+He could see Angel and Angela talking among themselves over something he had difficulty hearing because of the rush of water streaming in from all sides.